 - Inject the separated blood cells back into your body.

-While taking blood may take just ten minutes, taking plasma takes much longer.
+While blood donation may take just ten minutes, donating plasma takes much longer.

-Plasmapheresis is performed by a machine that removes plasma from the whole blood.
+Plasmapheresis is the medical term used for extracting plasma from the blood.
+It is done by a machine that removes plasma from the whole blood.
 Plasma is collected separately and the rest of the portion of the blood is infused back into your body.

 Is It Painful To Donate Plasma?

-It’s a common concern among the plasma donors.
+Is the plasma donation process painful?
+This is a common concern among plasma donors.

 Some donors describe plasma donation as slightly more painful than donating blood.
 Others agree that there is not much difference.